Gesundheitliche Vorteile von Safran

 A medical panacea ?

-Saffron's health benefits have a wide range of potential uses, from sedative, anti-inflammatory, sexual stimulant, anti-depressant, and much more.
+Saffron's health benefits have many potential uses, from sedative, anti-inflammatory, sexual stimulant, anti-depressant, and much more.
 Many researchers are convinced that the valuable ingredients of saffron threads can be used against many ailments of modern society.

 „Es wird erwartet, dass Safran in den kommenden Jahren eine immer wichtigere Rolle bei der Behandlung verschiedener Krankheiten und Altersbeschwerden spielen wird“.